Modular forms from Noether-Lefschetz theory: Noether-Lefschetz Theory

 \begin{lemma} If $\sigma\in \NS(S)$ is the class of a section curve, then its orthogonal projection to $V(S)^\perp$ has self-intersection

-\end{lemma} \begin{proof} Since $\MW(S/\P^1)$ is torsion-free, $\sigma$ misses all exceptional curves.
+\end{lemma} \begin{proof} Since $\MW(S/\P^1)$ is torsion-free, $\sigma$ is orthogonal to all the exceptional curves.
 The projection can be computed by applying Gram-Schmidt to the polarization sublattice $\langle f,z\rangle$. \end{proof} \begin{lemma} If $\sigma$ is a section curve, and $\sigma^{*m}$ its $m$-th power with respect to Mordell-Weil group law, then the class of $\sigma^{*m}$ in $\NS(S)$ is given by

 In particular $(\sigma^{*m})\cdot z$ grows quadratically with $m$. \end{lemma} \begin{proof} The class on the generic fiber is computed using the Abel-Jacobi map for elliptic curves.
 To determine the coefficient of $f$, use the fact that any section curve has self-intersection $-k$ in $\NS(S)$. \end{proof} \begin{lemma} If $\sigma$ is the class of a section curve, and $\iota:S \to X$ is the inclusion morphism, then